Ramanjs/syncd/README.md

 ### Uploading changes to Google Drive

 To upload new files and any changes to Google Drive, use the push command.
 This command initiates the synchronization process and handles uploading.
-It also supports resumable uploads for large files.

 ```bash
 syncd push